Medicare can be complicated. Explore our guides to basic coverage, supplement plans, Medicare Advantage, and more.

-Many policies have a maximum on how much they will reimburse for each individual case illnesses and accidents.
+Many policies have a maximum on how much they reimburse for each individual case illness and accident,

 This is the maximum amount the insurance company will cover during the twelve-month policy period.

-Most policies have a maximum amount on how much they will reimburse during your pet's lifespan.
+Most policies have a maximum amount on how they will reimburse during your pet's lifespan.

-Pet insurance plans have a list of diagnosis, called a benefit schedule, and a set maximum amount they would pay for treatment if your pet required it.
+Pet insurance plans have a list of diagnoses, called a benefit schedule, and a set maximum amount they would pay for treatment if your pet required it.

 Monthly premiums vary from one insurance company to the next.
 Several factors play a role in determining what you pay:

 For dogs especially, larger pets have higher insurance costs because they tend to have shorter life spans and more health issues.
 Very large breeds like Leonbergers, Bernese Mountain Dogs, and Great Danes are more expensive to insure and may be denied certain coverage.